Badingham: History

-"Badincham / Hadincham: Robert Malet's mother and Walter, Loernic and Robert from her.
-Church, beehive.
-60 goats, 32 pigs.
-Partly Norman church Okenhill Hall, 1552".

-St. Johns Church
+St John’s Church

 The parish church is situated on an old pagan holy site called the knoll of Burstonhaugh.
 The church was built in 1300s and later re-established in 16th century to an old pagan site, by the first missionaries who came to Badingham.

 Upon sunrise the light shines through the east window, signifying that the church faces north-east to south-west instead of the more usual east–west.

 Village hall

 The village hall is at the centre of village life and aims to establish an affordable, place where social activity can occur in an otherwise isolated village.
 The hall itself is a vital focal point for regular activities including:

-"pre-school and crèche, village meetings and other large group activities and celebrations".
+"village meetings and other large group activities and celebrations".

 Badingham Parish Council

 Badingham's parish is one of the largest within the region of Suffolk Coastal District Council, and extends to more than eleven square miles.
 The neighbouring parishes are Dennington, Laxfield, Peasenhall, Bruisyard and Cransford.